During National Triathlon Week (#TriWeek), we want to find out what our community thinks is the greatest moment in U.S. triathlon history.

 Click here to download a PDF version of the bracket.

-Each day, you’ll be able to vote all the matchups in every round.
+Each day, you’ll be able to vote on all the matchups in every round.
 Round 1 voting opens on usatriathlon.org on the first day of #TriWeek — Monday, June 22.
 At the end of the week, on Sunday, June 28, we’ll have a champion.

 Watch USA Triathlon Hall of Famer Bob Babbitt and USA Triathlon Chief Sport Development Officer Tim Yount make their picks over Zoom.